 The kitchen is on the western wall with plenty of areas for storage and consists of a large island bench which serves the open dining area.
 This open area directly connects to the original deck and outdoor patio.
-By opening up the rear of the house, it became more spacious, light and an enjoyable space with a connection to the outside; therefore bringing the two areas together.
+By our restoration architects opening up the rear of the house, it became more spacious, light and an enjoyable space with a connection to the outside; therefore bringing the two areas together.

 Overall the extensions to the rear of the house create inviting but relaxing spaces which connect the outside and bring the natural environment indoors.
 Lighting and breezes now make the indoors and outdoors harmonise together.

 The rear of the house now has a modern interpretation of the gable roof introduced over a new patio area and joining to the existing house.
 This brings a new form of appeal to the rear which captures the summer breezes and light into the existing house and creates an inviting outdoor space for entertaining.

 The existing backyard is now a paved courtyard with an enhanced garden area.
 A new extension was added to the side of the garage at the back of the house to allow for two car bay widths at the back, a laundry, and an ensuite space on the front end plus access.